floatzcss/floatz/README.md

 ```
 See it in action: http://codepen.io/floatz/pen/mpiHa

-###Workflow navigation
+###Workflow indicators
-When dealing with workflows it makes sense to visually indicate the current workflow state.
+When dealing with workflows it makes sense to visualy indicate the current workflow state.
 Thus **floatz** offers the CSS class **flz_workflow** which can be used for exactly that kind of use case.
 ```
 <div class="flz_box flz_workflow">
    <ul>